Pencils of cubics with eight base points lying in convex position in $\mathbb{R}P^2$: Pencils of cubics

 So, $n-2n_1=8$.
 Thus, $n=8, 10$ or $12$ and correspondingly, $n_1=0, 1$ or $2$.

 Consider a motion in $\mathbb{R}\mathcal{P}$ starting from a cubic with an isolated double point.
 If we choose the direction of the motion properly, an oval appears, grows, and attaches itself to the odd component, forming a loop that contains no base point.
 Conversely, starting from a cubic with a loop containing no base point, one can move in the pencil so that there appears a cubic with an oval.
 As this oval lies inside of the loop, it shrinks when one moves further, and degenerates into an isolated double point.
 Thus, $n_2=n_1$ and $n_3=8$ independently of $n$.
 Let us call the eight cubics of the third type the {\em distinguished cubics\/} of $\mathcal{P}$.
 We shall picture $\mathbb{R}\mathcal{P}$ by a circle, divided in eight portions by the eight distinguished cubics.
 Let us remark that this number $n_3=8$ is the Welschinger invariant $W_3$, see \cite{W}.
 The number of real rational plane curves of degree $d$ going through $3d-1$ generic points of $\mathbb{R}P^2$ is always finite.
 Let $c_1$ be the number of such curves with an even number of isolated nodes, and $c_2$ be the number of such curves with an odd number of isolated nodes.
 Welschinger proved that the difference $W_d=c_1-c_2$ does not depend on the choice of the $3d-1$ points.

-Pencils of cubics were applied in \cite{F2} to solve an interpolation problem, and in \cite{F1}, \cite{F-O} to study the isotopy types realizable by some real algebraic curves in $\mathbb{R}P^2$.
+Let $1, \dots 8$ be eight generic points in $\mathbb{R}P^2$, determining a pencil of cubics $\mathcal{P}$.
+Let $9$ be the ninth base point, and $C_3$ be a real cubic of $\mathcal{P}$.
+We call {\em combinatorial cubic\/} $C_3$ the topological type of $(C_3, 1, \dots, 9)$, and {\em combinatorial pencil\/} the cyclic sequence of the successive eight combinatorial distinguished cubics.
+From now on, the same notation $\mathcal{P} =\mathcal{P}(1, \dots 8)$ will refer to the (real part of the) pencil of cubics determined by $1, \dots 8$, and to the combinatorial pencil.
+It will always be clear from the context whether we speak of a combinatorial or of an actual pencil.